ashwani99/rock-paper-scissors/README.md

 # rock-paper-scissors
-A classic rock, paper and scissors game build using Javascript
+A classic rock, paper and scissors game built using Javascript